corstian/digital-garden/_blog/2025/A critical look at Blazor.md

 It is for this reason that I started out playing around with Blazor SSR.
 This way it is basically like a fancy page renderer, putting HTML in all the right places and serving that to the clients.
 This works.

 Where things became more difficult had been the lifecycle.
 Where the essential components of the web includes forms, Blazor had difficulties distinguishing multiple forms from one another, and required a bit of work to get this to work properly (using a custom component to wrap a form, wrapping that into a `FormMappingScope` to provide a unique name).
-The reason this had been necessary will become apparen
+The necessity for this will become apparent in a little bit.

+The more interesting realization came when this fo